DAVIDSUSAIRAJ/web-design-react/README.md

-web design is a static web appllicatin.
+web-design-react is a static web appllicatin.
 It uses HTML5, CSS3, Javascript.
 CSS Pre-processor sass used. js library reactjs used.The hooks and router in react js are used.